 SEO Friendly Web Design Guidelines

-The de facto web design guide for webmasters seeking to build SEO-friendly websites with a strong SEO infrastructure.[Current as of 2016] For most companies, a website is not only a significant investment of both time and money, it also represents a significant opportunity to generate sales and to promote customer interaction.
+The de facto web design guide for webmasters seeking to build SEO-friendly websites with a strong SEO infrastructure.[Current as of 2017] For most companies, a website is not only a significant investment of both time and money, it also represents a significant opportunity to generate sales and to promote customer interaction.
 So when building a website, it is critical to ensure not only that your website can serve the people who find it well, but that it can also be found.
 A website that cannot capture strong search engine rankings is like a billboard in the middle of the desert… pretty, but no one will see it.
 In more simple terms, it is almost useless.
-Having been in the SEO industry for 17 years (since 1998), I’ve seen hundreds of websites that are designed in a manner that makes it very difficult to capture any meaningful search engine rankings.
-Below are webmaster guidelines to help designers understand SEO a little better and to help avoid many website design pitfalls that will doom their client’s website.
+Having been in the SEO industry for 18 years (since 1998), I’ve seen hundreds of websites that are designed in a manner that makes it very difficult to capture any meaningful search engine rankings.
+Below are webmaster guidelines to help web designers understand SEO a little better and to help avoid many website design pitfalls that will doom their client’s website.

 The overwhelming problem with most websites revolves around content.
 However, there are many things that can go wrong with website design other than the amount of content or the words used in content.
 We’ll cover both the basics and more advanced website content topics.